Taliban rockets hit near Kabul presidency; no injuries

 The battle for the city killed at least 100 security forces and 35 civilians, according to Afghan officials.
 The Defense Ministry said about 200 militants were killed.

-In neighboring Pakistan, the new prime minister, Imran Khan, condemned the "cowardly" attack in Kabul.
+In neighboring Pakistan, new Prime Minister Imran Khan condemned the "cowardly" attack in Kabul.

 The U.N. special representative to Afghanistan, Tadamichi Yamamoto, pleaded for peace on the Muslim holiday.